 Chairman + Founder

-Norman Foster is the Founder and Chairman of Foster & Partners.
-He was born in Manchester in 1935.
-After graduating from Manchester University School of Architecture and City Planning in 1961 he won a Henry Fellowship to Yale University, where he gained a Master’s Degree in Architecture.
+Norman Foster was born in Manchester.
+After graduating from Manchester University School of Architecture and City Planning in 1961 he won a Henry Fellowship to Yale University, where he was a fellow of Jonathan Edwards College and gained a Master’s Degree in Architecture.

-In 1963 he co-founded Team 4 and in 1967 he established Foster Associates, now known as Foster & Partners.
-Founded in London, it is now a worldwide practice, with project offices in more than twenty countries.
-Over the past four decades the company has responsible been for a strikingly wide range of work, from urban masterplans, public infrastructure, airports, civic and cultural buildings, offices and workplaces to private houses and product design.
-Since its inception, the practice has received 470 awards and citations for excellence and has won more than 86 international and national competitions.
+In 1963 he co-founded Team 4 and in 1967 he established Foster Associates, now known as Foster + Partners.
+Founded in London, over the past four decades the practice has been responsible for a strikingly wide range of work, from urban masterplans, public infrastructure, airports, civic and cultural buildings, offices and workplaces to private houses and furniture design.